 Installation of asbestos containing materials (ACMs) has been banned in many countries for some time now.
-A lot of buildings still have ACMs, the fibers of which can get stirred up when work such as renovations or demolition are being performed.
+A lot of buildings still have ACMs, the fibres of which can get stirred up when work such as renovations or demolition are being performed.
 In order to help protect the people performing such work, scientists at the University of Hertfordshire have developed what they say is the world's first portable, real-time detector of airborne asbestos.

 Currently, in order to test for airborne asbestos, there are two main choices.